MarkusLund/nrk-playback-speed/README.md

 ## Why This Extension?

+### YouTube Speed Control Without Premium

 YouTube has placed playback speed controls behind a paywall (YouTube Premium).
+Many users want to:

+- Watch educational videos faster (2× or 3× speed)
+- Save time on long tutorials and lectures
+- Control playback speed without paying for Premium

 This extension uses the browser's native `HTMLVideoElement.playbackRate` API, which **cannot be restricted** by any website.
-It's a standard web API that works on any HTML5 video.
+It's a standard web API built into every browser.

+### How is this different from other extensions?

+- ✅ **Lightweight** — minimal code, no bloat
+- ✅ **Open source** — fully transparent, no tracking
+- ✅ **In-player controls** — no need to open popup menus
+- ✅ **Higher speeds** — go up to 3× (YouTube only offers up to 2×)
+- ✅ **Works on NRK** — bonus support for Norwegian viewers

 ## Development